Home Create an Account | Log In

 6. Approximate intensity profile of your beam (e.g., Gaussian)

 The energy density of your beam should be calculated in terms of J/cm2.
-The graph to the right shows why the energy density provides the best metric for short pulse sources.
-Under these conditions, energy density scales independently of spot size, one does not need to compute an adjusted LIDT to adjust for changes in spot size.
+The graph to the right shows why expressing the LIDT as an energy density provides the best metric for short pulse sources.
+In this regime, the LIDT given as an energy density can be applied to any beam diameter; one does not need to compute an adjusted LIDT to adjust for changes in spot size.
 This calculation assumes a uniform beam intensity profile.
 You must now adjust this energy density to account for hotspots or other nonuniform intensity profiles and roughly calculate a maximum energy density.
-For reference a Gaussian beam typically has a maximum power density that is twice that of the 1/e2 beam.
+For reference a Gaussian beam typically has a maximum energy density that is twice that of the 1/e2 beam.

 Now compare the maximum energy density to that which is specified as the LIDT for the optic.
 If the optic was tested at a wavelength other than your operating wavelength, the damage threshold must be scaled appropriately [3].
 A good rule of thumb is that the damage threshold has an inverse square root relationship with wavelength such that as you move to shorter wavelengths, the damage threshold decreases (i.e., a LIDT of 1 J/cm2 at 1064 nm scales to 0.7 J/cm2 at 532 nm):